 But there is another way.
-If the state wishes to raise new revenue from gaming it can follow the lead of neighboring West Virginia, Michigan and Pennsylvania and legalize igaming or online casinos.
+If the state wishes to raise new revenue from gaming it can follow the lead of neighboring West Virginia, Pennsylvania and the state up north and legalize igaming or online casinos.
 Regulated online casinos have been successfully operating in Ohio's neighboring states for four years, and in New Jersey for more than 10.
-Online casino, typically taxed at a higher rate than sports books, results in tax revenue 6-10 times that of sports betting.
-Here in Ohio, the state could conservatively see at least \$400 million in new tax revenue in the first year - without raising taxes.
+Here in Ohio, the state could conservatively see between \$400-\$600 million in new tax revenue in the first year - without raising taxes.